Investigating the collinear splitting effects of boosted dark matter at neutrino detectors: Introduction

 Dark Matter (DM) is one of the most evident new physics beyond the Standard Model (SM).
 The potential DM signals have been searched in various forms in terms of DM direct detection, indirect detection and collider searches.
 However, so far these observations which concern the particle properties of DM remain null about the sign of DM.
 The DM direct detection experiments utilizing the signal of recoiled nucleon or electron from the DM scattering aim to search for the DM in the Galactic halo with characteristic velocities of $v_{\chi} \sim 10^{{-3}} c$.
 Due to the smallness of the kinetic energy of halo DM, those analyses are most sensitive when the DM mass is comparable to the target mass.
 They will lose the sensitivities rapidly for DM mass below GeV scale~\cite{MarrodanUndagoitia:2015veg}.

-Recently, it has been pointed out in literature that the halo DM can be boosted in several ways through its interaction with the SM particles, such as primordial black holes evaporation~\cite{Carr:2020gox}, two-component DM annihilation~\cite{Agashe:2014yua}, DM semi-annihilation~\cite{DEramo:2010keq} and so on.
+Recently, it has been pointed out in literature that the halo DM can be boosted in several ways in astrophysics, such as primordial black holes evaporation~\cite{Carr:2020gox}, two-component DM annihilation~\cite{Agashe:2014yua}, DM semi-annihilation~\cite{DEramo:2010keq} and so on~\cite{Jaeckel:2020oet,Herrera:2021puj}.
 This sub-dominant and (near-)relativistic component of DM can produce a detectable signal at direct detection experiment even for DM masses well below 1 GeV.
 It could be a smoking gun for the DM discovery.
 In particular, in DM models with freezeout mechanism, the interactions between the DM and the SM particles induce the scattering between the DM and high energy cosmic ray (CR) particles.
-The up-scattering of DM particles by CR will inevitably give rise to a non-negligible flux of boosted DM in detect detection experiment~\cite{Bringmann:2018cvk,Cappiello:2018hsu,Flambaum:2020xxo,PandaX-II:2021kai,Xia:2021vbz,Bramante:2021dyx,Jho:2021rmn,Feng:2021hyz,Chen:2021ifo,Xia:2022tid,Bardhan:2022ywd,Alvey:2022pad}.
-Even very light DM particle can deposit large energy at the target detector in this case~\cite{Ge:2020yuf,Lei:2020mii,Dent:2019krz,Cho:2020mnc,Wang:2021nbf}.
+The up-scattering of DM particles by CR will inevitably give rise to a non-negligible flux of boosted DM in detect detection experiment~\cite{Bringmann:2018cvk,Cappiello:2018hsu,Yin:2018yjn,Flambaum:2020xxo,PandaX-II:2021kai,Xia:2021vbz,Bramante:2021dyx,Jho:2021rmn,Feng:2021hyz,Chen:2021ifo,Elor:2021swj,Xia:2022tid,Bardhan:2022ywd,Alvey:2022pad}.
+Even very light DM particles can deposit large energy at the target detector in this case~\cite{Ge:2020yuf,Lei:2020mii,Dent:2019krz,Cho:2020mnc,Wang:2021nbf}.
 It has been studied that electronic recoil data at XENON1T detector~\cite{XENON:2019gfn,XENON:2020rca} can be sensitive to the DM with mass around MeV scale~\cite{Wang:2019jtk,Cao:2020bwd,Jho:2020sku,Emken:2021vmf,Das:2021lcr,Xia:2020apm}.